Care and Storage for Mobility Scooter Tips

 A mobility scooter can be vital for getting out and about so it is important to give it the best possible care, to keep it going for longer.
 At Blue Badge Mobility Insurance, we want you to have the freedom to live you life how you want to, so we’ve put together some handy tips for mobility scooter care and storage.

 Where can a Mobility Scooter be stored?

-A mobility scooter will last much longer if it does not get wet and it not exposed to the elements as much.
+A mobility scooter will last much longer if it does not get wet and is not exposed to the elements as much.
 Storing it in a secure, sheltered area, such as a mobility scooter shed or a storage unit with a locking system, is always preferable.
 You may find a sudden rainstorm starts when you are out and this is something that cannot always be avoided so make sure you have suitable rain covers for your scooter (not to mention for yourself!).

 If you do not have a secure area to keep the scooter in, such as a garage or shed, then you need to make sure that appropriate covers, such as a storage cover, are applied to the vehicle and that it is only charged using extension cables that are safe and suitable for outdoor use.
 Where possible, you should try to store it in a place that will not be affected by extreme temperatures, as this will damage the scooter over time.